uphold/docs/_currencies.md

 The `status` field of an asset indicates whether it can be transacted at the moment.
 The possible values are:

-* `open` — the asset is in regular operation and transactions can be made with it.
-  Most assets remain in this status save for exceptional circumstances, where they can become `halted`.
-  Equities, on the other hand, will regularly transition between `open` and either `closed` or `extended`, depending on their availability for 24/7 operation.
-See below for details on these statuses.
 * `closed` — the asset is temporarily disabled for trading;
   used for equities during periods outside the U.S. stock market's trading hours ([typically](https://www.nasdaq.com/stock-market-trading-hours-for-nasdaq) from 9:30am to 4:00pm ET on weekdays).